Previous dayApril 30, 2026Next day

 26.2 km---✓ ReviewedUSGS →

 On April 30, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 85 km S of Sand Point, Alaska at 17:54 UTC.
-At a depth of 26.2 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 26.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 54.570°, -160.513°.
+The epicenter is at 54.570°, -160.513°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30